 In the first quarter of 2019, we initiated a Phase 1a study in healthy volunteers with AL003 for the treatment of Alzheimer's disease.
 Thirty-eight healthy volunteers were dosed over eight dose cohorts in the AL003 Phase 1a dose escalation trial.
 A dose dependent, long-lasting downregulation of monocyte Siglec-3, a marker of target engagement, was observed following a single dose administration.
-At the dose level that is currently evaluated in the Phase 1b study, the maximal mean downregulation was >90% and statistically significant up to 8 weeks after dosing compared with placebo.
-In addition, we plan to initiate a Phase 1 study with AL014 for the treatment of Alzheimer's disease in the first half of 2021.
-AL014 is the latest prioritized product candidate that targets MS4A4A, a major risk gene for Alzheimer's disease that encodes a transmembrane receptor protein that is expressed selectively in microglia in the brain and is associated with control of microglia functionality and potential viability.
+At the dose level that is currently evaluated in the Phase 1b study, the maximal mean downregulation was >90% and statistically significant up to eight weeks after dosing compared with placebo.

+In addition, we plan to initiate a Phase 1 study with AL014 for the treatment of Alzheimer's disease in 2021.
+AL014 is our latest prioritized product candidate that targets MS4A4A, a major risk gene for Alzheimer's disease that encodes a transmembrane receptor protein that is expressed selectively in microglia in the brain and is associated with control of microglia functionality and potential viability.

 We are also expanding our discovery platform to other indications, such as the field of immuno-oncology.
 We believe that products focused on innate immune biology will complement and expand the efficacy of current immuno-oncology drugs that target the adaptive immune system.
 Microglia display similar gene expression signature and function to the innate cells of the peripheral immune system.
 These peripheral innate cells such as macrophages, NK cells, and others, likely play a significant role in multiple chronic diseases including cancer, inflammation, and autoimmune disorders.
 We are leveraging our expertise in the innate immune system to develop additional innate immune check-point focused programs, including programs targeting the Siglec protein family and the SIRP protein family, for peripheral disorders, particularly cancer.
-For example, we recently entered into a licensing agreement with Innovent to develop and commercialize AL008, our novel antibody targeting the CD47-SIRP-alpha pathway, a potent survival pathway co-opted by tumors to evade the innate immune system.
+For example, we recently entered into a licensing agreement with Innovent to develop and commercialize AL008, our novel antibody that combines inhibition of the CD47-SIRP-alpha (SIRP $\alpha$ ) pathway, a potent immune checkpoint pathway co-opted by tumors to evade the immune system.
 AL008 is a potential best-in-class SIRP-alpha inhibitor with a unique dual mechanism of action that non-competitively antagonizes the CD47-SIRP-alpha pathway by inducing the internalization and degradation of the inhibitory receptor on macrophages to relieve immune suppression (a "don't eat me signal") while also engaging Fc gamma receptors to promote immuno-stimulatory pathways that drive anti-tumor immunity.
+Our latest prioritized investigational product candidate within the ADP009 development program, is a first-in-class multi Siglec inhibitor that works to enhance both the innate and adaptive immune system response to tumors by blocking a critical glycan checkpoint pathway that drives immune inhibition.
+This product candidate is being developed in oncology and we believe it could also have potential therapeutic application to neurodegenerative disorders.